Soxxes/HeLO-System/README.md

 <img src="https://latex.codecogs.com/svg.image?\bg_white&space;P(D)&space;=&space;\frac{\mathrm{erf}(\frac{D}{400})&plus;1}{2}" title="\bg_white P(D) = \frac{\mathrm{erf}(\frac{D}{400})+1}{2}" />

 where **erf(x)** is the Gaussian error function.
 That's basically it.
 Let's have a look at a small example.
 Team A (734) plays against team B (579).
 The difference is: D = 734 - 579 = 155.
 Now we just have to insert the numbers in the equation ... and P(D) = 0.708.
 What does this mean?
 It means that Team A will win the game with a probability of 70.8%.
-The probabilty for Team B to win is the counter-probability: 1 - P(D) = 0.292. <br />
+The probabilty of Team B winning is the counter-probability: 1 - P(D) = 0.292. <br />
 Side information: In case the difference **D** should be greater than 400, the system will take 400 as the maximum.
 Otherwise, the score gain or loss would be either too significant or absolutely irrelevant.

 <br />